jack-avery/rasbot/README.md

 # Setting up your Authentication

+**Run `setup.py`.
+It will guide you through these steps and generate the file for you!**

+If that doesn't work, here's how to do it manually...

 **To have rasbot run properly, you need 5 things:**
 1. `user_id:` Your Twitch username.
 2. `client_id:` The Client ID for the Twitch app, set-up below.